MaxHalford/prince/README.md

 <br/>

 <br/>
-<div align="center">Prince is a factorial analysis library for datasets that fit in memory.</div>
+<div align="center">Prince is a factor analysis library for datasets that fit in memory.</div>
 <br/>

 ## Example

 Prince uses [pandas](http://pandas.pydata.org/) to manipulate dataframe, as such it expects an initial dataframe to work with.
-In the following example, a [*Principal Component Analysis* (PCA)](https://www.wikiwand.com/en/Principal_component_analysis) is applied to the iris dataset.
-Under the hood Prince decomposes the dataframe into two eigenvector matrices and one eigenvalue array thanks to a [*Singular Value Decomposition* (SVD)](https://www.wikiwand.com/en/Singular_value_decomposition).
+In the following example, a [Principal Component Analysis (PCA)](https://www.wikiwand.com/en/Principal_component_analysis) is applied to the iris dataset.
+Under the hood Prince decomposes the dataframe into two eigenvector matrices and one eigenvalue array thanks to a [Singular Value Decomposition (SVD)](https://www.wikiwand.com/en/Singular_value_decomposition).
 The eigenvectors can then be used to project the initial dataset onto lower dimensions.

 ```python
 import matplotlib.pyplot as plt